pluggdapps/tayra/docs/develop.rst

 substitution and filtering refer to :class:`tayra.interfaces.ITayraExpression` interface specification.

-**:class:`tayra.interfaces.ITayraFilterBlock`**
+**tayra.interfaces.ITayraFilterBlock**

 Filter blocks provide powerful yet a generic way to extend the template language.
 Filter blocks are handled by plugins implementing :class:`tayra.interfaces.ITayraFilterBlock` interface and they take part in multi-pass compilation.
-Although filter-blocks cannot blend with ttl-language syntactically, they can provided features that can be close integrated with the template language.
+Although filter-blocks cannot blend with ttl-language syntactically, they can provided features that can be closely integrated with the template language.

 ``:py:`` filter block in implemented by :class:`tayra.filterblocks.pycode`